AntonBuus/MED301_objectdetection_program/README.md

 This can done through the terminal, by navigating to the the project directory and typing **"python3 main.py"**

+**NOTE**
+Ensure that your in the correct environment, if you have build a virtual environment

 or

 Running the file from your editor of choice.

 We recommend running it from the editor, as you have the option to decide which camera you want to use by adjusting **"video_index"**.

+**NOTE**
+Make sure that your virtual environment is selected as the interpreter on in your editor.